scratcharchive/field-slicer/doc/field-slicer-web-server.md

 Open a new terminal and start a kachery-p2p daemon, selecting a `<node-label>` for display purposes:

 ```
+# Make sure you are in the conda environment created above
+# and that the KACHERY_STORAGE_DIR env variable is set
 kachery-p2p-start-daemon --label <node-label>
 ```